-9. Involving Parents / Carers
+9. Notifying Parents / Carers

-Where appropriate, we will discuss any child protection concerns with parents / carers before approaching other agencies and will seek their consent to making a referral to another agency, in the event of a suspicion or disclosure.
-Appropriate staff will approach parents / carers after consultation with the DSL.
+Parents will be made aware that any referrals about suspected abuse or neglect may be made by the school.
+Where appropriate, the school will discuss any child protection concerns with parents / carers.
+The DSL will normally do this in the event o in the event of a suspicion or disclosure.
+Other staff will only talk to parents / carers following consultation with the DSL.